kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

 `has` is the programmer's version of the Unix `test` tool.
-It allows querying a wide variety of properties of the local computer than just the file system.
+It allows querying a wider variety of properties of the local computer than just the file system.
 Examples are the status and configuration of source code management and build systems or the configuration of the codebases in the local folder.